KISHORMORE45/ProductManagement/README.md

 # ProductManagement
-This is product management repository
+This is product management repository.
+Author - Kishor More